 The challenge of the Preakness Stakes for the Kentucky Derby winner is a combination of the quick two-week turnaround as well as the fact that oftentimes they are facing fresh rivals who sat out the Run for the Roses.

 Preakness Stakes Betting Sites

 Horse racing is one of the most enjoyable sports to wager on due to the speed of the event.
 Within the span of a lightning-quick two-minute run, winners are made and champions are born.
-Choosing between all the different racebooks is important because it's worth it to make sure you find the best bonuses, rebates, and other promotions that help tilt the odds in your favor.
+Choosing between all the different racebooks for a Preakness Stakes betting site is important because it's worth it to make sure you find the best bonuses, rebates, and other promotions that help tilt the odds in your favor.

 Best Preakness Stakes Odds

 Betting on the Preakness can be complicated because the Kentucky Derby winner often goes favored even if they were a surprise in that victory.
 When the Kentucky Derby winner is injured or doesn’t make the race, the Preakness favorite is often the horse that finished best in the Kentucky Derby aside from the winner.
 The best Preakness Stakes odds can be found when a horse didn't run well in the Derby but is still primed for the second leg of the Triple Crown.